niksilver/201-PocketPiano/README.md

 * In [pd auto-load-synths] we load filenames that start with `%d-` instead of just `%d`, in case a folder called `10-MySynth` gets confused with `1-MyOtherSynth`.

+## Important notes

+This is a direct fork of v1.2 of the 201 Pocket Piano software.
+That means that either you should install all the files, or---if you just want to copy over mother.pd---you should be copying it over the default v1.2 software.
+Otherwise it may not work as expected, and if you've made your own changes to v1.2 you will lose those.

 Beware that loading six more synths will add to the device's startup time.
 This may or may not be noticeable.